ShadenSmith/ghpages-test/docs/_tutorials/cifar-10.md

 ---
-layout: single
 title: "CIFAR-10 Tutorial"
-date:   2020-03-13
-categories: tutorials
+excerpt: "Train your first model with DeepSpeed!"
 ---

 If you haven't already, we advise you to first read through the [Getting